 New and Noteworthy

-- MC Law Competed in the American Association for Justice Mock Trial Competition
+- MC Law Students Competed in the Texas Young Lawyers Association National Trial Competition; Regional Finalists

-- MC Law Hosts Inaugural Langston & Langston Trial Competition
+- MC Law Hosts the Second Annual Langston & Langston Trial Competition

 Mississippi College School of Law's Moot Court Board is nationally recognized team composed of students who seek to improve both their writing and oral advocacy skills.